blandflakes/advent-2020/notes.md

 Ug.
 20 is too large to generate all permutations.
 FINE.
 I'll do the backtracking.

 Spent less time writing that than I spent avoiding it.
 Oh well, I would have felt clever had I succeeded.

+Looking at discussion boards about this, it feels like I may have missed something?
+I feel like my validTickets check is correct, but people seem to be able to assume that if you get rid of invalid tickets, you get to the answer...

+Yeah super annoyingly I rewrote the naive thing I'd had earlier that just assumes this was deducible without backtracking and it wrked fine.
+Now I feel even less clever.